GluuFederation/docs-ce-prod/3.0.1/source/api-guide/scim-api.md

 ## SCIM 1.1

-The endpoints URLS are incomplete withour the hostname.
-Please use the hostname of Gluu Server Community Edition before the give URLS to make any requrest using SCIM.
+The endpoints URLS are incomplete without the hostname.
+Please use the hostname of Gluu Server Community Edition before using URLs to make any request using SCIM.

 |Resource|Endpoint			|Operations		|Description	|
 |--------|------------------------------|-----------------------|---------------|